 9. Show up later to boarding to get on the ship fastest

 If you show up to board right when the boarding window opens, you can expect to do a lot of waiting.
 There is always a mad rush to board the ship right as it opens, which leads to long lines.
-(Following the health crisis, cruise lines are putting a bigger emphasis on having arrival windows to keep crowds smaller.)
+(Following the health crisis, cruise lines are putting a bigger emphasis on trying to spread passengers out to keep crowds smaller.)

-What most people don’t realize is that showing up later actually lets you board faster.
+What most people don’t realize is that showing up later actually lets you board faster in many cases.
 Get to the port about an hour before the boarding window closes and you’ll find no lines.
 It usually only takes about 10-15 minutes to get checked-in and board, all without having to fight huge crowds.

 10. Book extras like drink packages online ahead of time for huge discounts